Pumpkin Patch Pancakes with Apple Cider Syrup

 Pumpkin Patch Pancakes with Apple Cider Syrup | realmomkitchen.com

 They also included a recipe for apple cider syrup to go along with these pancakes.
 I absolutely love these with the apple cider syrup but the rest of my family prefers good old maple syrup.
 They tend to prefer things that are basic.
 Luckily the cider syrup recipe can be easily cut in half or you can even make 1/4 of the recipe if desired.
-For an extra special treat, you can also drop a few chocolate chips in the pancake while it cooks on the first side.
+For an extra special treat, you can also drop a few chocolate chips in the pancakes while it cooks on the first side.
 Then serve it with a little maple syrup.

 This pancake recipe calls for pumpkin spice.
 If you don’t have pumpkin spice on hand, I’ve included a recipe at the very bottom of how to make your own.
 I must also share that when making pancakes from a mix, I prefer the Hungry Jack brand.
 It is my fav!